No evidence that Taco Bell put rat poison in customer’s taco, police say

 CENTENNIAL, Colo.
-(KDVR) — Authorities in Colorado have not found any evidence that employees at Taco Bell in Aurora put rat poison in a customer’s food — and now deputies cannot get in contact with the customer who made the allegation.
+(KDVR) — Authorities in Colorado have not found any evidence that employees at Taco Bell in Aurora put rat poison in a customer’s food.
+Now, deputies cannot get in contact with the customer who made the allegation.

 On Jan.
 15, deputies with the Arapahoe County Sheriff’s Office were called to a nearby hospital where a man told hospital staff that he ate food that had rat poison in it.
-The man told deputies that he had ordered food from the restaurant around 1 p.m., but waited until around 7 p.m. to eat and then he became very ill, at which point he called 911 and was taken to the hospital.
+The man told deputies that he had ordered food from the restaurant around 1 p.m. but waited until around 7 p.m. to eat.
+Then, he became very ill, at which point he called 911 and was taken to the hospital.

 Lab tests later confirmed there was rat poison was present in the taco.
 The sheriff’s office then began investigating the Aurora Taco Bell.